 – If you already have rashes on your underarms, avoid using deodorants and other fragrances to ease the irritation.

-– Use an over-the-counter topical anti-fungal cream like Ring-Out in case you develop a fungal infection.
+– Use ringworm/fungal infection cream.
 Wash and dry the underarm, and then apply a small quantity of this cream for faster results.

 Fungal infections do not stay for long and can be easily treated.
 Make sure you follow these preventive measures for both, to keep infections at bay, and to heal sooner.